dusk-network/docs-public/src/content/docs/itn/node-running-guide.md

 # Configure Firewall

-The Rusk node makes use of the Kadcast protocol to communicate messages between nodes in the network.
+The Rusk node makes use of the Kadcast protocol to communicate messages between nodes on the network.
 This protocol uses UDP, and runs on a custom port.
 Due to the nature of how UDP works, Kadcast is not automatically port forwarded.
 Regardless of where the node is hosted, it is important that this is done.

-Depending on the cloud provider, we will need to either add a firewall rule on the instance you’re running, or add a firewall group.
+Depending on the cloud provider, we need to either add a firewall rule on the instance you’re running, or add a firewall group.
 If you’re running a local setup, you will need to enable port forward in your router.

 DO works with firewall groups.
 Navigate to _Networking_ -> _Firewalls_ under the _Manage_ section of your project.
 Click on the [_Create Firewall_](https://cloud.digitalocean.com/networking/firewalls) button.